If you’re an international student studying in the United States, you know that you face barriers to funding your education.

 Read our full review of Prodigy Finance.

 MPower Financing is a company dedicated to helping international students, asylum seekers, and DACA recipients fund their educational aspiration.
-The company offers fixed interest-rate 10-year international student loans to undergraduate juniors and seniors and graduate students.
+The company offers fixed-rate, 10-year international student loans with available interest rate discounts of up to 1.50%.

 MPower loans don’t require a cosigner, credit history, or collateral and all majors and degrees are supported.
 During school, you will make interest-only payments.
 Your required repayment period starts 6 months after you graduate and there are no penalties if you pay off your loan early.